-PEC holders will have their pilotage acts recorded by Duty Marine Officer in Larne Port Control and it will be the PEC holder's duty and responsibility to ensure it is so recorded.
+PEC holders will have their pilotage acts recorded by Duty Marine Officers in Larne Port Control and it will be the PEC holder's duty and responsibility to ensure that any trips he/she undertakes are reported accordingly.

-2.2.5 Renewals
+2.2.5 Renewals.

-Pilotage Exemption Certificates will be issued for a period not exceeding 12 months.
-They will be renewed upon written application by the PEC holder (supported by the operator of the ship or ships to which the PEC relates) provided that the Authority is satisfied that the PEC holder has piloted the ship (or ships) to which the PEC relates for at least the same number of acts as that required for the initial exemption qualification during the previous year, and there has been no significant incident involving the PEC holder during that period.
+A Pilotage Exemption Certificate will be issued for a period not exceeding 12 months.
+It will be renewed upon written application by the PEC holder (supported by the operator of the ship or ships to which the PEC relates) provided that the Authority is satisfied that the PEC holder has piloted the ship (or ships) to which the PEC relates for at least the same number of acts during the previous year as that required for the initial exemption qualification, and there has been no significant incident involving the PEC holder during that period.

-Where candidates fail to meet the above then a renewal will only be granted subject to a further examination.
+Where candidates fail to meet the above, then a renewal will only be granted subject to a further examination.
 When a PEC is continuously renewed the holder will be re-assessed every 5 years.

-2.2.6 Major Incidents and Emergencies
+2.2.6 Major Incidents and Emergencies.